 MU challenges being faced by cardiologists:

-Cardiologists can increase their earnings by showing eligibility for these incentives; however, challenges related to selection and implementation of quality electronic health record system, lack of skilled staff, time, money and stringent healthcare reforms are stopping many providers from meeting MU requirements.
+Cardiologists can increase their earnings by showing eligibility for these incentives; however, challenges related to selection and implementation of quality electronic health record system, lack of skilled staff, time, money, and stringent healthcare reforms are stopping many providers from meeting MU requirements.

 How can streamlined cardiology billing help?

 If your cardiology practice is struggling with medical billing issues, it will affect your revenue cycle and ability to implement electronic health records effectively.
-It is extremely important to get the financial strengthen of your practice back on track because preparation for MU incentives will require you to devote sufficient time in selecting, implementing electronic health record system and training your staff on how to use them.
-You might also have to hire experienced coders and billers who should be proficient in handling billing operations along with health record system.
+It is extremely important to get the financial strengthen of your practice back on track because preparation for MU incentives will require you to devote sufficient time in selecting, implementing an electronic health record system, and training your staff on how to use them.
+You might also have to hire experienced coders and billers who should be proficient in handling billing operations along with a health record system.

 Medicalbillersandcoders.com is a reputed billing company with the largest consortium of coders and billers in the US.
 Our expert team has been helping practices, including cardiologists solve billing challenges for improved profitability and prepare for MU incentives.
-MBC offers assistance in successful selection and implementation of electronic health record system.
-Our coders and billers are certified and experienced in handling coding and billing challenges for cardiologists with the help of latest technology.
+MBC offers assistance in the successful selection and implementation of an electronic health record system.
+Our coders and billers are certified and experienced in handling coding and billing challenges for cardiologists with the help of the latest technology.
 While we concentrate on strengthening your revenue cycle, you can concentrate on MU requirements and patient care.